prishk78/prishk78/README.md

 Hi, I’m Prisha Khattri
-I’m persuing my Btechin Information Technology from SRMIST Ramapuram You can find me on my LinkedIn: https://www.linkedin.com/in/prisha-khattri-a65278252/
+I’m persuing my Btech in Information Technology from SRMIST Ramapuram You can find me on my LinkedIn: https://www.linkedin.com/in/prisha-khattri-a65278252/